frankbria/frankbria-com/docs/hardcoded-urls-fix.md

 ## Testing

-✅ Dev server starts successfully with relative URLs
-✅ Images served correctly from `/uploads/*` paths via nginx proxy
+✅ Images downloaded successfully using `curl -L` (follow redirects) ✅ Build completes successfully with all images in place ✅ Images load correctly from `/images/*` paths in development

 ## Impact

-- ✅ Site now works correctly on both staging (beta.frankbria.com) and production (frankbria.com)
+- ✅ Images are self-contained in the Next.js application
+- ✅ No dependency on external Strapi image serving
+- ✅ Works in all environments (local, staging, production)
+- ✅ Faster page loads (images served directly from Next.js)
-- ✅ No hardcoded environment-specific URLs in application code
+- ✅ No hardcoded environment-specific URLs
-- ✅ Easier production deployment process

 ## Related Issues